 Another preventive reason to undergo regular oral cancer screenings is so that the dentist can take the necessary action to prevent the spreading of cancer.
 Cancer spreads so quickly, which can result in the rest of the body being put at risk.
 Oral cancer, in particular, can be detrimental to one's overall health because the bloodstream can act as a transporter of the cancerous cells.

 Having oral cancer screenings done on a regular basis also allows for early treatment to take place.
 The sooner cancer is caught and addressed, the quicker it is able to be remedied and treated.
 Early treatment may include medications, surgeries, or chemotherapy, depending on the severity of the cancer.

 Other things to know

 It is important for patients to understand that oral cancer screenings alone may not prevent cancer from developing.
 A lot of people suffer from oral cancer as a genetic result or due to poor daily habits, such as tobacco use, sun exposure, or alcohol abuse.
 However, general dentists can perform screenings on a regular basis and provide patients with resources to better increase their chances of staying healthy.

 Oral cancer screenings are very important and should never be skipped.
 The dentist can provide further information on the process and what to expect.
 Additionally, any questions or concerns about oral cancer screenings can be addressed.
 Contact our office today so that we can get you scheduled for an appointment.

-Check out what others are saying about our dental services on Yelp: Oral Cancer Screening in Fullerton, CA.
+Check out what others are saying about our dental services on Google: Oral Cancer Screening in Fullerton, CA.